-The following article appears in the London Shipping and Mercantile Gazette: SIR: I have now made the tour of the States of North America, and think it probable I can give your readers some use-ful information.
-I landed at New York city ten months ago, and have spent my time in studying the character and customs of those people, and must confess that if I remained ton years the result would be the same; and I know very little about them. of them put together, conquering this coun-try is perfectly absurd to them.
-Every body reads the papers, and a good-humored urchin of twelve years used to rate me soundly at Philadelphia for our failures at Sobsetting and the majority of our brave fel-lows, I fear, would be the extent.
-Naval Sebastopol.
+city ten months ago, and have spent my time in studying the character and customs of those people, and must confess that if I remained to years the result would be that same; and I know very little about them.
+But upon one point-national pride-men, women and children are all alike, and the idea of any nation of Europe, or the whole of them put together, conquering this coun-try is perfectly absurd to them.
+Every body reads the papers, and a good-humored urchin of twelve years used to rate me soundly at Philadelphia for our failures at Sebastopol.
 The best version of American sympathy was given me a few days since.
 When the war commenced the Turks were the weaker power, and our sympathies were with her.
-After the alliance it was three against one, and our sympathies went for Russia; but, should France join Russia to-morrow against Eugland, our govern-ment could not prevent its citizens from the Americans have is that they can pronot only sympathizing with England, but assisting her with material aid.
+After the alliance it was three against one, and our sympathies went tor Russia; but, should France join Russia to-morrow against Eugland, our government could not prevent its citizens from not only sympathizing with England, but assisting her with material aid.
 This I heard from a very intelligent man, who I do not think suspected my nationality; and I firmly believe it.
-In the South I spent greatest injury to all parties and but the times held long conversations with the slaves, and always with the same result.
+In the South I spent some time upon the plantations, and many times held long conversations with the slaves, and always with the same result.
 They are much better satisfied than I suspected, and when I spoke of the probability of a war, I was answered that, "white folks wouldn't let nigga fight."
 "But," said I, "the blacks from the West Indies will come here and help you to gain your freedom."
 "What! black soger come here; let 'em cum, den massa let's fight de nigga, I know, and Gar Almighty we give 'em gosh!"
 If not expressed in the same language the same feeling was ever expressed.